danoand/danoand/README.md

 ### Hey...
 I'm Dan Anderson 👋

 I am Dan Anderson.
 I have over 15 years of experience as a tech minded software Product Manager.
-I am currently finishing up Lambda School's Data Science program (https://lambdaschool.com) with a focus on statistical inference, data analytics, and machine learning.
-Other interests are the Go (Golang) programming language, MongoDB, and web3 blockchain technologies - in particular GoChain (https://gochain.io)
+I am a recent graduate of Lambda School's Data Science program (https://lambdaschool.com) with a focus on statistical inference, data analytics, and machine learning.
+Other interests are the Go (Golang) programming language, MongoDB, and web3 blockchain technologies - in particular GoChain (https://gochain.io) and of course digital products and services.

 In addition to my professional pursuits I am the product and tech lead for two exciting projects: